-And if the room you are working in to set up a 7.1 system does not fit to these exact specifications – it’s ok!
-Not everyone has a room with an open, rectangular space and perfectly placed power sources.
-You’re more than likely going to have to make some adjustments.
+And if the room you are working in to set up a 7.1 system does not fit these exact specifications - it's ok!
+Not everyone has a room with open, rectangular space and perfectly placed power sources.
+You're more than likely going to have to make some adjustments.

 Got any suggestions on how to set up a 7.1 system or have a unique setup yourself?
 Share them in the comments section below.

 Sign up for the Klipsch newsletter and get the latest info on product releases, firmware updates, and much more!